Codium-ai/pr-agent/docs/REVIEW.md

 - `inline_code_comments`: if set to true, the tool will publish the code suggestions as comments on the code diff.
 Default is false.
 - `persistent_comment`: if set to true, the review comment will be persistent, meaning that every new review request will edit the previous one.
 Default is true.
 - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".
+- `final_update_message`: if set to true, it will add a comment message after finishing calling `/review`, if a message already exits.
+Default is true.

 #### Enable\\disable features
 - `require_focused_review`: if set to true, the tool will add a section - 'is the PR a focused one'.
 Default is false.
 - `require_score_review`: if set to true, the tool will add a section that scores the PR.
 Default is false.